HiDefTextiles/HiDefKnits/README.md

 also been known from designing and visualizing her own fair-isle patterns through MATLAB programming.

-**Ólafur Þór Magnússon**, TODO on 3D modelling
+**Ólafur Þór Magnússon** is the core-developer of the 3D modelling.

+TODO on Óli's backgroud

-**Brennan Novak**, an American national based in Berlin, he has extensive knowledge on UI/UX design and a great advocate for open-source software.
+**Brennan Novak**, an American national based in Berlin, and is the core-developer of the user interface.
+Brennan has extensive knowledge on UI/UX design and a great advocate for open-source software.
 His skill sets mainly lies in interface design, user experience design, front-end engineering, web development, and branding.
 For the last sixteen years Brennan has worked for web startups, consulted for Fortune 100 companies (e.g.